anuragambuja/data-engineering-databricks/Certifications/Data Engineer Associate.md

   D. Data Explorer
   E. Auto Loader

-Ans:
+Ans: E.
 ```
 ```
 28. A data engineering team is in the process of converting their existing data pipeline to utilize Auto Loader for incremental processing in the ingestion of JSON files.
 One data engineer comes across the following code block in the Auto Loader documentation:
       (streaming_df = spark.readStream.format("cloudFiles")
       .option("cloudFiles.format", "json")
       .option("cloudFiles.schemaLocation", schemaLocation)